-Most children are ready for preschool by age 3 (and some younger).
+Most children are ready for preschool education by age three (and some younger).
 And while not all children are the right fit, many are.

 How do you know if your child is ready for preschool?
-Your child should be at least three (unless the preschool offers an infant or toddler program).
-They should also be meeting developmental milestones and not have any severe special need(s) (unless it’s a preschool supporting for the special need(s) in question).
+Your child should be at least three (unless an infant or toddler preschool is offered).
+They should also be meeting developmental milestones and not have any severe special need(s) (unless it’s a preschool supporting the special need(s) in question).
 It’s also a plus if they seek independence and are comfortable when separated from you and their home (although some separation anxiety is normal).